 Neighborhood Entrepreneur Law Project

-To date, NELP has partnered with more than 100 law firms, 25 corporate legal departments, and 30 community-based organizations to assist more than 14,000 clients through the provision of brief services, direct representation, legal clinics, and community presentations.
+To date, NELP has partnered with more than 100 law firms, 25 corporate legal departments, and 30 community-based organizations to assist more than 18,000 clients through the provision of brief services, direct representation, legal clinics, and community presentations.

-Akira Arroyo directs NELP and Cheryl Lopez is the project coordinator.
+Akira Arroyo directs the Neighborhood Entrepreneur Law Project and Liam Broderick is the project coordinator.

 Small Business Legal Clinics – NELP’s legal clinics provide microentrepreneurs with the opportunity to speak one-on-one with an attorney regarding their small business legal issues.
 Frequently discussed topics include: business structure, incorporation, contracts and agreements, commercial leasing, and intellectual property protection.
 In order to attend, you must register in advance.